a1theredbull/jquery-zstack/README.md

 ### Description

-Small javascript library to make z-index manipulation easier
+Overlap.js is a small jQuery plugin that provides the ability to manage z-indices.

 ### What does it do?

-Does stackable divs for you.
-Clicking a lower z-index element will bring it to the foreground and automatically manage the z-indices of other elements of class "ol-able".
+The plugin provides an easier solution to manage z-indices on documents that utilize overlapping DOM elements.

 Works well with jQuery UI draggable elements.